mcleanse13/ALY6010_Probability-Theory-And-Introductory-Statistics/Project 4_Two-Sample and Paired t-Tests: Cats Bodyweight & Meditation Study/README.md

+Hypothesis Testing in R: Independent and Paired t-Tests Across Biological and Behavioral Data

 This project focuses on hypothesis testing using t-tests in R to analyze two datasets.

 Part 1 examines the bodyweights of male and female cats using the cats dataset from the MASS package.
 A two-sample t-test, including Welch’s test and a one-sided t-test, was performed to determine if male cats have a higher average bodyweight than female cats.
 The results, supported by boxplots and summary statistics, indicate a statistically significant difference in bodyweight, with males generally larger and showing a wider range of weights.